Dr. Laura Flores Shaw

 White Paper Press

 Dr. Laura Flores Shaw is the lead editor, writer, and founder of White Paper Press.
-An education researcher with a doctorate from Johns Hopkins University, Dr. Shaw specializes in mind, brain, and teaching.
-Her current research focuses on exploration of normalization in practice and how Montessori teachers' knowledge of normalization influences their teacher efficacy beliefs and behaviors with students.
+An education researcher with a doctorate from Johns Hopkins University School of Education, Dr. Shaw specializes in mind, brain, and teaching.
+Previously, Dr. Shaw briefly worked as a family systems therapist in the public school system where she realized her desire to work on the prevention rather than intervention side of mental health.
+That led her to revive a failing Montessori school where she created environments that allow children to flourish.
+In 2013, she left school administration to focus on increasing educators' and parents' scientific knowledge of learning and development to improve the lives of children and their families.
+Dr. Shaw's current research focuses on exploration of normalization in practice and how Montessori teachers' knowledge of normalization influences their teacher efficacy beliefs and behaviors with students.
 She also seeks to align the field of education with the research on sensorimotor development as it is intertwined with the development of cognition.
-Previously, Dr. Shaw briefly worked as a family systems therapist in the public school system where she realized her desire to work on the prevention rather than intervention side of mental health.
-That led her to revive a failing Montessori school where she helped to create environments that allow children to flourish.
-In 2014, she left school administration to focus on advocating for educational and family systems frameworks that can improve the lives of children and their families.
-In addition to her research, Dr. Shaw also writes, speaks, and consults internationally on education, brain development, and parenting.
+Dr. Shaw also writes, speaks, and consults internationally on education, brain development, and parenting

 Science Advisory Editors